 What happens if volunteer coaches cannot be found for my child’s team?

 LUSC will do its utmost to identify volunteer coaches for every in-town and travel team.
-LUSC offers training for coaches, ready-made lessons plans, and professional guidance to ease parent volunteers into the coaching role.
-However, if a volunteer coach for a team cannot be found, then LUSC reserves the right to cancel and refund the registrations of the players on the team, even if those players registered before the registration deadline.
+LUSC offers training for coaches, ready-made lesson plans, and professional guidance to ease parent volunteers into the coaching role.
+However, if a volunteer coach for a team cannot be found, then LUSC may be forced to cancel a team and refund the registrations of the players on the team, even if those players registered before the registration deadline.
 Fortunately, LUSC has never had to cancel a team.

 Does my child need to purchase a uniform?